MB-105

 T-Cell Lymphoma

-Although targeted and cellular immunotherapies have improved the management of B-cell leukemia and lymphoma, patients with treatment-resistant or recurrent T-cell cancers face limited options.
-The current standard of care relies on chemotherapy and hematopoietic stem cell transplants, with limited targeted therapies available due to shared targets between normal and malignant T- cells.
+Although targeted and cellular immunotherapies have improved the management of B-cell leukemia and lymphoma, patients with treatment-resistant or recurrent T-cell cancers face limited treatment options.
+The current standard of care primarily relies on chemotherapy and hematopoietic stem cell transplants, with limited targeted therapies available due to shared targets between normal and malignant T-cells.
 Chemotherapy refractory T-cell malignancies face an extremely poor prognosis, with typically a less than 20% 3-year survival.

 Challenges

-The main challenge in treating T-cell lymphoma or leukemia is the potential for on-target off-tumor activity, leading to undesirable side effects and severe immunodeficiency.
-A limitation that is faced also for CAR T cell therapy.
-The challenge remains due to the shared expression of targetable antigens between the malignant and normal T-cells.
+A key challenge in treating T-cell lymphoma and leukemia is the potential for on-target, off-tumor activity, leading to undesirable activity against normal T-cells and severe immunodeficiency.
+This occurs due to the shared expression of targetable antigens between the malignant and normal T-cells.
+This target limitation affects CAR T-cell production as well.

 CD5 as a Target